irem-gunes/nhs-utilisation-capacity-analysis/README.md

-#  NHS Appointment Utilisation, Capacity & Operational Trends
+#  NHS Appointment Utilisation & Operational Trends
 This analysis aims to uncover trends and insights from NHS data, by analysing operational efficiency, appointment trends over time, and public perception of services.